aspnet/MicrosoftConfigurationBuilders/README.md

 		read initialization parameters for config builders from `appSettings`.
 Read more about it [here](#appsettings-parameters).
   * Lazy Initialization - As part of the work to enable pulling config parameters from `appSettings`, these key/value configuration builders now support a lazy initialization model.
-Things that must happen immediately can be left in the existing `Initialize(name, config)` method, or builders can leverage the `LazyInitialize(name, config)` method for things that can happen just before retrieving values.
+Things that must happen immediately can be left in the existing `Initialize(name, config)` method, or builders can leverage the new `LazyInitialize(name, config)` method for things that can happen just before retrieving values.
 All builders in this project have been updated to be lazy whenever possible.
   * Updateable Keys - Builders can now massage key names before inserting into config.
 The [AzureKeyVaultConfigBuilder](#azurekeyvaultconfigbuilder) has been updated to use this feature to allow embedding 'version' tags in key names instead of applying a single 'version' tag to the builder.
 (Note: This is seperate from, and performed *after* prefix stripping.)
   * Base Optional Tag - The [optional](#optional) tag that some of the builders in this project employed in V1 has been moved into the base class and is now available on all key/value config builders.
+  * Escaping Expanded Values - It is possible to xml-escape inserted values in `Expand` mode now using the new [escapeExpandedValues](#escapeexpandedvalues) attribute.
   * Section Handlers - This feature allows users to develop extensions that will apply key/value config to sections other than `appSettings` and `connectionStrings` if desired.
 Read more about this feature in the [Section Handlers](#section-handlers) segment below.